 This technique allows the flow rate measurement only if the flow speed profile is completely known in the whole measurement section.
 It is generally true if the flow is stationary in both time and space.
 See condition stated by the IEC 60041 standard: Field acceptance tests to determine the hydraulic performance of hydraulic turbines, storage pumps and pump-turbines.

 Ultrasonic velocity profile determination may be impossible...

 In practice, several limitations restrict the use of this ultrasonic technique.
-In particular, the non-respect of these above standard’s constraints which can be interpreted as spatial and time in stationary context.
+In particular, the non-respect of these above standard’s constraints which can be interpreted as spatial and time non-stationary context.

 Performing in the spatial configuration out of the conditions defined in the standard cause an inaccurate result.

 So, the non stationary flow conditions, whether from water system configuration or water speed variation, is a blocking point.
 Making it impossible to determine the velocity profile by means of ultrasonic measurement.
 For example: